jiangsy/worklist_intersection_union/README.md

 * **Test all the examples**: To test all the examples presented in the paper (including cases expected to be rejected), please run `stack test`.

 Expected Output: The output will show the type-checking results of all the examples.
-Variant 1 refers to System I and variant 2 refers to System III. `[✔]` at the end of each line means the result is consistent with the result reported in the appendix of the paper.
+Variant 1 refers to System I and variant 2 refers to System III. `[✔]` at the end of each line means the result is consistent with the result reported in the appendix of the paper (`appendix.pdf`).

 ``` bash
 Variant 1 examples